epsi-rns/epsi-rns.github.io/pages/about.md

 * [Google AdSense][link-google-adsense],
   media advertisements, that are targeted to site content and audience.
+  Note: That mine in this site is still not working yet.
+  It is still in review by Google team.

 * [Disqus Comment][link-disqus],
   a blog comment hosting service for web sites and online communities.